 To Whenua Garden

-To Whenua is located about 7 km from Taumarunui down on the Forgotten Highway.
-The property has been the home of Elle & John Anderson since 2016.
-The house and gardens are situated alongside the Whanganui River, and they offer special views across the paddocks to the river and bluff beyond.
+To Whenua is located about 7 km from Taumarunui down on the Forgotten Highway and has been the home of Elle & John Anderson since 2016.
+The house and gardens are situated alongside the Whanganui River, offering special views across the paddocks to the river and bluff beyond.

-The house is over 100 years old and has seen many additions & alterations since it was built.
-The garden and wider property have also seen many changes and improvements since then.
-One of the biggest is that only jet boats go past now and no more river boats.
-The house in its early days was serviced with goods via the river, until a decent road link was established to Taumarunui.
+At over 100 years old the house has seen many additions & alterations since it was built.
+The garden and wider property have also seen many changes and improvements since then – one of the biggest being that only jet boats go past now, the river boats have long since ceased their journeys.
+In it’s early days the house was serviced with goods via the river, until a decent road link was established to Taumarunui.

-A gardener, landscape designer and artist, Elle and her very supportive husband John have spent the years since owning it, reimagining the many previous owner’s long abandoned garden and wider areas around the house.
+A gardener, landscape designer and artist, Elle and her very supportive husband John have spent the years since owning purchasing To Whenua reimagining the many previous owners’ long abandoned gardens and wider areas around the house.
 The garden presented them with many challenges and pesky weeds (such as Wandering Jew, Convolvulus, Montbretia, Oxalis) to eradicate along the way.
-This has meant the replanting is being done slowly, to ensure these weeds are eradicated to stop future tears and frustrations.
+This has meant the replanting is being done slowly, to ensure these weeds are eradicated, and to stop future tears and frustrations.

-The garden is a mix of native and exotic plants, such as tree ferns, Hydrangeas, Rhododendrons and many fruit trees just to name a few.
-The garden provides the Andersons with their yearly fruit for bottling or jam making.
+The garden consists of a mix of native and exotic plants, such as tree ferns, hydrangeas, rhododendrons, and many fruit trees which provide John & Elle with their yearly fruit for bottling jam making.

-There is a second stream that runs through the property and also the rapid in the river bend which inspired the naming of the property.
-The spelling of these can be found to differ, depending on which book or author you read.
+There is a second stream that runs through the property, as well as the rapid in the Whanganui River bend which inspired the naming of the property, ‘To Whenua’.
+The spelling of this can be found to differ, depending on which book or author you read.
 ‘To Whenua’ means return to the land.